Changing default path to have Solaris bins first?

 I beleive this is a bug, not a feature request, albeit not a serious bug.
 The Solaris commands should work by default.
 This bug will affect new users most, and we really don't want to make life harder than for new users.

-Updated by Josef Sipek almost 8 years ago
+Updated by Josef Sipek about 12 years ago

 Out of curiosity, what does Solaris 11 Express do?
 From the OI FAQ: "OpenIndiana aims to be binary and package compatible with the upcoming Solaris 11 and Solaris 11 Express, and most of the operating system is built from source code that Oracle continues to make available."
 Does this count as binary compatibility?
 Does this count as compatibility?

-Updated by Juho Juopperi almost 7 years ago
+Updated by Juho Juopperi about 11 years ago